dulvac/system-readiness/docs/index.md

 # Reference Documentation

-This project provides a framework to configure and create so called system checks and signal the readiness of an OSGi based system.
+This project provides a framework to configure and create so called _system readiness checks_ and report the _readiness_ of an application on top of an OSGi system.

 ## Requirements: